 The Post-Launch Review must confirm that the product has been sold to the intended target client set; and if any unforeseen issues have arisen.
 The Review should also include a gap analysis against expected financial performance of the products.

-A report setting out the findings from the Post Launch Review must be presented to the ARCo and ManCo with any deviation from intended outcomes highlighted together with proposed remedial action as necessary.
+A report setting out the findings from the Post Launch Review must be presented to the ARCo with any deviation from intended outcomes highlighted together with proposed remedial action as necessary.
 In extremis this could include discontinuation if performance of the product is incompatible with the RAS of the Branch and / or regulatory requirements.

 Product Monitoring